Variables - Declaration vs Assignment

 Missing assignment on

-keyword requires that you assign the variable with a value at the time of creation.
-If you need to create a variable without assigning it, uselet
+constkeyword requires that you assign the variable with a value at the time of creation.
+If you need to create a variable without assigning it, uselet. -

 Re-assigning a